hydraulic-software/conveyor/guidebook/docs/faq/index.md

 ## 7. Why should I make a desktop app?

-Desktops are a fantastically important and critical part of our infrastructure - they're the beating heart of our economy where work gets done and things get made.
-Flexible, comfy, ergonomic and incredibly powerful, the machines sitting in front of us are truly magnificent marvels of engineering.
-Yet the web platform barely exploits them, and its roots in hypertext often shine through: HTML5 can struggle to serve the needs of productivity users.
-As developers we like it partly because it makes deployment and updates easy, but now with Conveyor we can push updates to desktop and CLI apps just as easily as we push changes to a web site.
-It's time to revisit the advantages of being outside the browser:
+The web was designed for documents and when we use it for applications, the gap causes problems.
+As developers we like to (ab)use web browsers to deliver software for several reasons, but a big one is because web browsers make deployment and updates easy.
+Now with Conveyor we can push updates to desktop and CLI apps just as easily as we push changes to a web site.
+This lets us revisit some of the foundational assumptions about how we write software, and achieve major simplifications across the stack.
+We plan to write about this more in future, but for now consider just a few of the advantages to leaving the browser:

 * Use the best language for the job, not just JavaScript and watered down language dialects that transpile to it.
-* Multi-threading!
-Saturate every core the user has and deliver them results with the lowest latency possible.
+* Properly exploit every CPU core the user has and deliver them results with the lowest latency possible.
 The multi-core revolution
   never made it to the web, but that hardware is waiting for you and your users.
-* Direct access to the newest, most powerful and most interesting hardware, without interference from the sandbox.
+* Direct access to the newest, most powerful and most interesting devices, without interference from the sandbox.
 * Empower your users with control over their own data by storing it in files.
     * Let people organize, back up, share, store and work with their data in multiple apps at once.
-    * Eliminate a whole swathe of awkward privacy problems and regulations.
+    * Dodge a whole swathe of awkward privacy problems and regulations.
 * Give your users sophisticated features like re-arrangeable windows, complex keyboard shortcuts, hot screen edges and plugins.
 * Be always available even in the most challenging conditions.
 Users will learn to rely on your app everywhere, at any time, whether that's in the middle of a storm on an oil rig, on holiday in the middle of the savannah, during a business trip with spotty connectivity
   or during a delicate hospital operation where a server outage could be a matter of life and death.

+What about regular database backed apps that don't need special hardware, multi-core or files?
+For these apps, leaving the browser can yield especially large simplifications, especially if your app doesn't need very large numbers of concurrent users (e.g. internal apps) and if your database supports writing custom SQL functions in your preferred languages, which most do.
+Instead of making a web app you can write the GUI in a language of your choice and connect it directly to your relational database using your language's drivers.
+Each gets an account on the RDBMS and logs in directly using the app, yielding the following benefits:

+* No need to provision and run custom web servers at all, you just need somewhere that does static file hosting for the downloads.
+* Eliminate the most common security bugs by design:
+  * No XSS and XSRF because you aren't using HTML.
+  * No SQL injection because the database knows who the user is and ACLs are implemented at the SQL level.
+* No need to design or debate how best to use REST (the driver/RDBMS have a protocol for invoking code on the server already)
+* No need to define custom JSON schemas to send data to the client (the database protocol can serialize SQL results automatically).
+* Transactions available everywhere.
+No need to painstakingly align REST endpoints with transactions.
+* RDBMS protocols often have other useful features, like pub/sub.
+* Use real GUI toolkits without the indirection of the HTML DOM.
+Your users can benefit from productivity enhancers like menu bars, sophisticated printing support, advanced table view controls that let them rearrange columns, sort them, edit in place and other basics that are taken for granted in normal desktop apps but which web apps can't do.
+* Use any third party library, not just those able to work in the browser.